Manassas Regional Airport

 There is hope that this plan will include a new control tower.
 The current tower has an interesting and storied history and has just about run its course.
 In 1992, the City of Manassas undertook the first-ever effort to “recycle” an air traffic control tower.
 The tower was from an airport near Denver, CO, where it was disassembled and shipped to Manassas.
 “It was a great idea at the time,” explains Rivera, “because the cost was a lot cheaper.
 But you have to think that tower is now going on 64 or 65 years – that is a healthy amount of time.”

 Rivera emphasizes the importance of viewing the airport as an economic tool for the region.
 He notes, “Our generating revenue helps keep the city tax rate down and that is why it is so important for us to remain self-sufficient.
 We don’t take any tax dollars for day-to-day operations or even maintenance.
-Upgrades and enhancements are paid from profits or by FAA and local government grants.
+Upgrades and enhancements are paid from profits or by FAA and State government grants.”

 Manassas Regional Airport is considered the busiest general aviation airport in the Commonwealth of Virginia with over 400 based aircraft.
 It covers 889 acres and also has the most total operations for a GA airport in Virginia.
 An economic impact study done by the Department of Aviation determined that the airport has a $375 million economic impact and creates some 1351 jobs.
 The payroll is an astounding $117,438,000.

 All that being said, the daily operation of the airport is actually done by a lean group of cross-trained individuals.
 Aside from Rivera, there are a total of seven people who work at the airport, employed by the City of Manassas.
 There are four frontline maintenance personnel, two operations officers and an administrative coordinator who handles the day-to-day running of the airport office, paying bills, and administration.
 “We are set up with the same typical three divisions that you see at any airport: Operations, Maintenance, and Administration, just on a smaller scale,” says Rivera.
 “But that is also why we can be so profitable.
-We have managed to create a working environment with very little turnover, and we are fortunate that our employees have been here for many years.”
+We have managed to create a working environment with very little turnover, and we are fortunate that our employees have been here for many years and are very professional.
+They deserve so much credit for our success, I could not do the job without them.”

 AT A GLANCE